ireneyeu/basketbot/README.md

 cmake .. && make -j4

-Then you can run the files from bin folder: cd bin/basketbot
+Then you can run the files from bin folder: cd basketbot/bin/basketbot

  ./basketbot-simviz

- Added an initial script for the robot to move up and down like in the tutorial.
-First run ./basketbot-simviz and in another terminal the robot_arm_up_down.py file
+ ./basketbot

+To run vision:
+Go to cd basketbot/optitrack/drivers/PythonClient and run Python StreamData.py
+Then, go to cd basketbot/computer_vision and run Python ball_tracker_optitrack.py

 Notes:
 Added a sphere and floor to the world.urdf and the simviz_config.xml files. "collisionRestitutionCoefficient" lets the ball bounce.